-(23) Military veteran--A person who has served on active duty and who was discharged or released from active duty.
+(20) Military veteran--A person who has served on active duty and who was discharged or released from active duty.

-(24) Misappropriation of resident property-- The deliberate misplacement, exploitation, or wrongful temporary or permanent use of a nursing facility resident's belongings or money without the resident's consent.

-(25) NAB--The National Association of Long Term Care Administrator Boards, which is composed of state boards or agencies responsible for the licensure of nursing facility administrators.
+(21) Misappropriation of resident property--Taking, secretion, misapplication, deprivation, transfer, or attempted transfer to any person not entitled to receive any property, real or personal, or anything of value belonging to or under the legal control of a resident without the effective consent of the resident or other appropriate legal authority, or the taking of any action contrary to any duty imposed by federal or state law prescribing conduct relating to the custody or disposition of property of a resident .

-(26) NAB examination--The national examination developed by NAB that applicants must pass in combination with the state licensure examination to be issued a license to practice nursing facility administration in Texas.
-(27) NCERS--The , which is the part of NAB that approves and monitors continuing education activities for nursing facility administrators.
+(22) NAB examination--The national examination developed by NAB that applicants must pass in combination with the state licensure examination to be issued a license to practice nursing facility administration in Texas.
+The NAB examination consists of two modules: Core of Knowledge and Line of Service.

-(28) NFAAC--Nursing Facility Administrators Advisory Committee.
-The advisory committee described in §89.6 of this title (relating to Nursing Facility Administrator Advisory Committee).

-(29) Neglect--A deprivation of life's necessities of food, water, or shelter; or a failure of an individual to provide services, treatment, or care to a nursing facility resident that causes or could cause mental or physical injury, harm, or death to the nursing facility resident.

-(30) Nursing facility-- An institution or facility licensed by DADS as a nursing home, nursing facility, or skilled nursing facility.
+(23) National Association of Long Term Care Administrator Boards (NAB)--State boards or agencies responsible for the licensure of NFAs.

+(24) National Continuing Education Review Service (NCERS)--The part of NAB that approves and monitors continuing education activities for NFAs .

+(25) Neglect--Failure to provide goods or services, including medical services, that are necessary to avoid physical or emotional harm, pain, or mental illness.

+(26) Nursing facility-- A facility licensed in accordance with THSC Chapter 242.

-(31) Nursing facility administrator--A person who is licensed to engage in the practice of nursing facility administration, regardless of whether the person has ownership interest in the facility.
+(27) Nursing Facility Administrator (NFA)--An individual licensed to engage in the practice of nursing facility administration, regardless of whether the individual has an ownership interest in the facility.

-(32) Opportunity to show compliance--An informal meeting between DADS and a licensee that allows the licensee an opportunity to show compliance with the requirements of law for the retention of the license.
-The opportunity to show compliance is part of an informal review.
+(28) Nursing Facility Administrators Advisory Committee (NFAAC)--The advisory committee established by THSC §242.303 (the text of Subchapter I is effective until federal determination of failure to comply with federal regulations.

-(33) Preceptor-- A licensed nursing facility administrator certified by DADS to provide supervision to an AIT.
+(29) Preceptor-- A NFA certified by HHSC to provide supervision to an AIT.

-(34) PES --Professional examination services.
-The testing agency that administers the NAB and state examinations to applicants seeking licensure as nursing facility administrators.
+(30) Professional examination services (PES) -- The testing agency that administers the NAB and state examinations to applicants seeking licensure as a NFA .

-(35) Referral--A recommendation made by Regulatory Services Division staff to investigate an administrator's compliance with licensure requirements when deficiencies or substandard quality of care deficiencies are found in a nursing facility, as required by Title 42 Code of Federal Regulations.
+(31) Referral--A recommendation made by Long-term Care Regulatory staff to investigate a NFA’s compliance with licensure requirements when deficiencies or substandard quality of care deficiencies are found in a nursing facility, as required by Title 42 Code of Federal Regulations§488.325.

-(36) Regulatory Services Division--The division of DADS responsible for long term care regulation, including determining nursing facility compliance with licensure and certification requirements and licensing nursing facility administrators.

-(37) Sanctions-- Any adverse licensure actions DADS imposes against a licensee, including letter of reprimand, suspension, revocation, denial of license, and monetary penalties.
+(32) Sanctions-- An adverse licensure action against a NFA .
+In Texas, a sanction is one of the actions listed in §555.57 of this chapter (relating to Schedule of Sanctions).

-(38) Self-study course--A NAB-approved education course that an individual pursues independently to meet continuing education requirements for license renewal.
+(33) Self-study course--A NAB-approved education course that an individual pursues independently to meet continuing education requirements for license renewal.

-(39) State examination--The state licensure examination that applicants must pass, in combination with the NAB examination, to be issued a license to practice nursing facility administration in Texas.
-This examination covers the nursing facility requirements found in Chapter 19 of this title (relating to Nursing Facility Requirements for Licensure and Medicaid Certification).
+(34) State examination--The state licensure examination that applicants must pass, in combination with the NAB examination, to be issued a license to practice nursing facility administration in Texas.

-(40) State of Texas Administrator-In-Training Internship Manual--The DADS program guide used by an AIT and preceptor during the AIT's internship for nursing facility administrator licensure.

-(41) Substandard quality of care-- Any deficiency in Resident Behavior and Facility Practices, Quality of Life, or Quality of Care that is immediate jeopardy to nursing facility resident health or safety; or a pattern of widespread actual harm that is not immediate jeopardy; or a widespread potential for more than minimal harm that is not immediate jeopardy, with no actual harm.
+(35) Substandard quality of care-- For a Medicare- or Medicaid-certified facility, this term has the meaning given in Title 42 Code of Federal Regulations §488.301.
+For a licensed-only facility, this term has the meaning given in Texas Administrative Code, Title 40, Part 1, §19.101.